hpc/charliecloud/doc/tutorial.rst

   5.6M	.
   $ cd ..

 Now, run a shell in the container!
-(Note that base Alpine does not have Bash.)
+(Note that base Alpine does not have Bash, so we run :code:`/bin/sh` instead.)

 ::